mhalvers/RBRproc/README.md

 1. Implement better input handling.

-2. Improve the cast detection in `rbrExtractVals.m` by using RSKreadprofiles.

-3. Modify `despikeRBR.m` to operate on blocks of data instead of full profile.
+2. Modify `despikeRBR.m` to operate on blocks of data instead of full profile.

+3. Make trimRBR not suck.

+4. Depth vector has the incorrect length when it is calculated by loopRBR, but then binned by pressure.